xiaofengsong/csORF-finder/README.md

 ## Prerequisites
 ### Software Prerequisites:
-CircAST is implemented in Python3.8 under Linux system.\
+csORF_finder is implemented in Python3.8.\
 Python modules used in csORF_finder:
 ```
 numpy